Moaz-ALhady-Fathy/trajectory_prediction/README.md

 # Pedestrian Trajectory Prediction
-Predicting future trajectories of people in cameras of novel scenarios and views.
+Predicting future trajectories of pedestrians in cameras of novel scenarios and views.

 ## This repository contains the code and models for the following ECCV'20 paper: